-- Download a more recent firmware upgrade file from the TP-LINK website (www.tp-link.com). - 2.
-Run a TFTP Server on a PC on your LAN, and take the file in the TFTP server's path. - 3.
-Type the downloaded file name into the File Name box. - 4.
-Type the IP Address of the PC that runs the TFTP server in the TFTP Server's IPAddress field. - 5.
-Click the Upgrade button. - > Firmware Version - displays the current firmware version. - Hardware Version displays the current hardware version.
+- 1. Download the latest firmware upgrade file from the TP-LINK website (www.tp-link.com). - 2.
+Click Browse to view the folders and select the downloaded file. - 3.
+Click the Upgrade button. - Firmware Version - Displays the current firmware version.

+Hardware Version - Displays the current hardware version.
 The hardware version of the upgrade file must accord with the current hardware version.